-All you need to know about money and related services including currency exchange, banks and Australian currency: you can also find out how to reward the good service you receive with our guide to tipping in Cairns.
+All you need to know about money and related services, including currency exchange, banks and Australian currency: you can also learn how to reward the excellent service you receive with our guide to tipping in Cairns.

 Australia uses Australian dollars and cents.
-All other currency will be accepted at banks.
-Credit cards are easy to use in Cairns, and there are a vast amount of ATM and Eftpos machines which will work with most overseas accounts.
+All other currencies will be accepted at banks.
+Credit cards are easy to use in Cairns, and there are a vast amount of ATM and Eftpos machines that will work with most overseas accounts.

-Australian notes are made out of polymer (plastic) so no worries if they go through the washing machine.
-The notes are colourful and easily recognised.
+Australian notes are made out of polymer (plastic), so no worries if they go through the washing machine.
+The letters are colourful and easily recognized.

 Australian Dollar Notes

-The note is green and features Dame Nellie Melba a famous Australian operatic soprano on one side.
-The other side of the note features John Monash, who was a commander in the First World War and also served as vice-chancellor of Melbourne University from 1923 to 1931.
+The green note features Dame Nellie Melba, a famous Australian operatic soprano, on one side.
+The other side of the note featured John Monash, a First World War commander who served as Melbourne University’s vice-chancellor from 1923 to 1931.
 The note also features golden wattle.
-The note also features five raised bumps along the edge as a benefit for people who have low vision and the blind.
+The note also features five raised bumps along the edge to benefit people with low vision and the blind.

-The note is gold and features David Unaipon, an aboriginal man of the Ngarrindjeri people for his assistance to help break the Indigenous Australian stereotypes.
-On the other side of the $50 features, Edith Cowan, who did amazing work for the rights of woman and children and was the first woman to serve as a member of parliament.
+The note is gold and features David Unaipon, an aboriginal man of the Ngarrindjeri people, for his assistance to help to break the Indigenous Australian stereotypes.
+On the other side of the $50 features, Edith Cowan, who did terrific work for the rights of women and children and was the first woman to serve as a member of parliament.

 The twenty-dollar note is red.
-It features on one side Reverend John Flynn, who pioneered the Royal Flying Doctor Service.
-On the other side Mary Reibey who arrived in Australia as a convict and later became a successful businesswoman in shipping and trading.
+It features Reverend John Flynn, who pioneered the Royal Flying Doctor Service on one side.
+On the other side, Mary Reibey arrived in Australia as a convict and later became a successful businesswoman in shipping and trading.

 The five-dollar note is pink and purple.
-One one side of the note Queen Elizabeth II is featured and the new parliament house on the other.
+On one side of the note, Queen Elizabeth II is featured, and the new parliament house on the other.

-Australian coins generally feature certain people and animals there are also times where the Royal Australian Mint also at times runs special coins
+Australian coins generally feature certain people and animals.
+There are also times when the Royal Australian Mint also at times runs unique coins

 The $2 coin is the most valuable of the Australian coins.
 The colour of the coin is gold.
-One one side of the coin, a drawing of Gwoya Jungarai an Aboriginal Edler is featured.
+On one side of the coin, a drawing of Gwoya Jungarai, an Aboriginal Edler, is featured.
 The other side features Queen Elizabeth II.

-The twenty-cent coin is a round coin featuring Queen Elizabeth II on one side and the on the other side the platypus.
-The platypus is an Australian is a semiaquatic egg-laying mammal.
+The twenty-cent coin is a round coin featuring Queen Elizabeth II on one side and the platypus on the other.
+The platypus is an Australian semiaquatic egg-laying mammal.

-The Australian ten-cent coin is a round silver coin with a composition of 75% copper and 25% nickel.
-On one side it features the lyrebird and on the other side Queen Elizabeth II.
+The Australian ten-cent coin is a round silver coin composed of 75% copper and 25% nickel.
+On one side, it features the lyrebird, and on the other side Queen Elizabeth II.

-The Lyrebird is an Australian bird.
+The lyrebird is an Australian bird.
 The male has a superb curved feather tail that he uses in courtship.
-The email and young male lyrebirds are long but without the specialised feathers of the adult male.
-The lyrebird has an extraordinary ability to mimic artificial sounds from their environment.
+The email and young male lyrebirds are long but without the specialized feathers of the adult male.
+The lyrebird has an extraordinary ability to mimic artificial sounds from its environment.

-The smallest Australian coin currently in the currency the five-cent coin is round and silver in colour.
+The smallest Australian coin currently in the currency, the five-cent coin, is round and silver in colour.
 Made of a composition of 75% copper and 25% nickel.
-Featuring the Eccidna on one side and Queen Elizabeth II on the other
+Features the Eccidna on one side and Queen Elizabeth II on the other

-Echidna, Australian peculiar egg-laying mammals that have an appetite for ants.
+Echidna is an Australian peculiar egg-laying mammal that has an appetite for ants.